-Ms. Naree Sinkrasang is the person in charge of managing bookkeeping, which is in charge of ensuring that the company's accounting and payment operations are efficient and in conformity with the company's rules, regulations, and accounting standards.
-From August 1, 2022, to the present, she served as the company's Accounting and Finance Manager or Accountant.
-Ms. Naree meets all of the requirements set forth by the Securities and Exchange Commission, where Ms. Naree has Bachelor's degree in Accounting, Faculty of Business Administration Rajabhat Rajanagarindra University and a Master's Degree in Accounting, Faculty of Business Administration Ramkhamhaeng University and has working experience in accounting for a total of not less than 3 years during the last 5 years before the filing of the application to the Office.
-Furthermore, the company has employed Ms. Naree Sinkrasang as an Account Department Manager to help prepare financial reports, annual budgets, and design and control operations to maintain a good internal control system.
+Ms. Kochakorn Saising is the person in charge of managing bookkeeping, which is in charge of ensuring that the company's accounting and payment operations are efficient and in conformity with the company's rules, regulations, and accounting standards.
+From August 2, 2023, to the present, she served as the company's Accounting and Finance Manager or Accountant.
+Ms. Kochakorn meets all of the requirements set forth by the Securities and Exchange Commission, where Ms. Kochakorn has Bachelor's degree in Accounting, Sukhothai Thammathirat Open University and has working experience in accounting for a total of not less than 3 years during the last 5 years before the filing of the application to the Office.
+Furthermore, the company has employed Ms. Kochakorn Saising as an Account Department Manager to help prepare financial reports, annual budgets, and design and control operations to maintain a good internal control system.
 (Details appear in attachment 1, details of directors, executives, and the controlling person, as well as the person with the greatest accounting and financial duty and those who are directly responsible for monitoring accounting)